 Small Batch still feels like a roastery first and a cafe second.
 On Little Howard Street, the room sits in a former warehouse and keeps that working mood intact: a compact counter, a visible roasting operation, rows of beans to buy, and not much spare space for drifting around.
 It reads as North Melbourne coffee with the volume turned down and the standards turned up.

-That fit matters.
 Small Batch has been part of Melbourne's specialty conversation for years, and the North Melbourne cellar-door setup keeps the business honest about what it is selling: coffee, retail, and a few things to eat alongside the cup.
-The result is a place that feels less like a lifestyle cafe than a serious stop for people who still care about roast, sourcing, and what they take home.
+The result is a place that feels less like a lifestyle cafe than a focused stop for people who still care about roast, sourcing, and what they take home.

 Coffee